life-and-dev/son/son-of-god.draft.md

 > how much more will the blood of Christ, **who through the eternal Spirit offered himself without blemish to God**, purify our conscience from dead works to serve the living God. -- Hebrews 9:14 (ESV)

-### Sinlessness Qualified Jesus as the Worthy Heir
+### Sinlessness Qualified Jesus as THE Heir and Lord

 The Bible teaches that **only the righteous can inherit God's kingdom**:

-> Or do you not know that the unrighteous will not inherit the kingdom of God?
+> Or do you not know that **the unrighteous will not inherit** [the kingdom of God](https://kingdom.ofgod.info)?
 Do not be deceived: neither the sexually immoral, nor idolaters, nor adulterers, nor men who practice homosexuality, nor thieves, nor the greedy, nor drunkards, nor revilers, nor swindlers will inherit the kingdom of God. -- 1 Corinthians 6:9-10 (ESV)

 > Now the works of the flesh are evident...
 I warn you, as I warned you before, that **those who do such things will not inherit the kingdom of God**. -- Galatians 5:19-21 (ESV)

-Because Jesus was sinless, He alone was **worthy** to be God's heir:

-> but in these last days he has spoken to us by his Son, **whom he appointed heir of all things**, and through whom also he created the world.
-The Son is the radiance of God's glory and the exact representation of his being, sustaining all things by his powerful word.
-After he had provided purification for sins, he sat down at the right hand of the Majesty in heaven.
-So **he became as much superior to the angels as the name he has inherited is superior to theirs**. -- Hebrews 1:2-4 (NIV)
+Jesus' sinlessness qualified Him to inherit not merely as a beneficiary, but as **THE heir who rules**.
+He is appointed **Lord** over the kingdom:

+> ...that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue confess that **Jesus Christ is Lord**, to the glory of God the Father. -- Philippians 2:10-11 (ESV)

+> Jesus Christ... the **ruler of kings on earth**... made us a **kingdom**, priests to his God and Father... -- Revelation 1:5-6 (ESV)

+> For all things are yours... and you are Christ's, and **Christ is God's**. -- 1 Corinthians 3:21-23 (ESV)

 If Jesus was God Himself, He would already own everything.
-Yet Scripture prophesied that Jesus would **inherit** from God (Psalm 2:7-11), and believers become:
+Yet Scripture prophesied that Jesus would **inherit** from God (Psalm 2:7-11).
+This proves Jesus is distinct from God the Father.

+### Believers as Fellow Heirs Through Adoption

+Believers, by contrast, do not inherit God's kingdom because of personal sinlessness.
+We were once among the unrighteous who could not inherit (1 Corinthians 6:9-10).
+But through faith in Christ, we are "washed, sanctified, justified in the name of the Lord Jesus Christ" (1 Corinthians 6:11) and **adopted as sons**:

-> heirs of God and **fellow heirs with Christ**, provided we suffer with him in order that we may also be glorified with him. -- Romans 8:17 (ESV)
+> For **all** who are led by [the Spirit of God](trinity/holy-spirit.md) are **sons of God**.
+For you did not receive the spirit of slavery to fall back into fear, but you have received the Spirit of adoption as sons, by whom **we** cry, "Abba!
+Father!"
+The Spirit himself bears witness with our spirit that **we are children of God**, and if children, then heirs — **heirs of God** and **fellow heirs with Christ**, provided we suffer with him in order that we may also be glorified with him. -- Romans 8:14-17 (ESV)

+Notice the distinction: We are **fellow heirs WITH Christ**, not independent heirs.
+We inherit as **participants** in the kingdom under Christ's lordship, not as lords ourselves.

-Jesus' sinlessness established His **legal position** as "*the* Son of God" — not because He was God incarnate, but because He was the only **worthy heir**.
+Jesus' sinlessness established His **legal position** as "*the* Son of God" — not because He was God incarnate, but because He was the only one **worthy to be THE heir and Lord**.

 ## But Who Was Jesus' Biological Father?